bougarfaoui/back/README.md

 <img alt="Back" title="Back" src="http://gdurl.com/58Bm" width="280" height="100">

-:sparkles: Back.js : Small MVC Framework for Node.js written in Typescript and built on top of Express.js :sparkles:
+:sparkles: Back.js: MVC Framework for Node.js written in Typescript and built on top of Express.js :sparkles:

 [![Build Status](https://travis-ci.org/bougarfaoui/back.svg?branch=master)](https://travis-ci.org/bougarfaoui/back)

-back.js is a new small MVC framework for node written totally in Typescript and inspired from the popular spring MVC in java, it has a system of dependency injection and it's easy to use.
+back.js is a new MVC framework for node written totally in Typescript and inspired from the popular spring MVC in java, it has a system of dependency injection and it's easy to use.
 Back.js is very new, it's not ready for production and needs a lot of contributions.

 ## Quick start